Rasksasa/VOC_Scrubber/README.md

 ## To do & Wishlist:
-- New cartridge designs with pogo pin connectors to facilitate VOC sensor installation in the cartridge for air intake analysis
-- Provide solution to where electronics/PCB controller can be positioned
 - Different HEPA filter that is even easier to source as I notice it being harder to source 40x105mm filters compared to when I first started using them